Perhentian

 There were few guests during our stay there as it was not peak season.
 We were one of the few local guests, the rest being foreign tourists.
 In fact, we noticed that many of the visitors to Perhentian were foreign tourists and backpackers.

-We had heard that Perhentian sometimes suffered from water shortage, especially at Perhentian Kecil.
+We had heard that Perhentian sometimes suffered from water shortages, especially at Perhentian Kecil.
 Perhentian Besar had a catchment area and sufficient ground water and Tuna Bay's location had an adequate supply of fresh water.
 Despite the lack of rain over the last monsoon, we did not face any water shortages during our stay there.

 We talked to K.K.
-Lee who runs Tuna Bay together with his brother Jimmy.
+Lee who ran Tuna Bay together with his brother Jimmy.
 Friendly and approachable, K.K. was happy to answer our questions about the resort and about Perhentian in general.
-Apparently, Tuna Bay is the second newest resort in Perhentian, the newest being the 5-star Arwana which just opened this year in Teluk Dalam on the south side of Perhentian Besar.
-Tuna Bay is targeted mainly at guests who prefer a peaceful, quiet and relaxing beach holiday.
+Apparently, Tuna Bay was the second newest resort in Perhentian, the newest being the 5-star Arwana which just opened this year in Teluk Dalam on the south side of Perhentian Besar.
+Tuna Bay was targeted at guests who prefer a peaceful, quiet and relaxing beach holiday.
 With no TV and karaoke, we certainly experienced that!
 It was nice to sit in the dining area or outdoor patio facing the sea, just listening to the sounds of the waves and the numerous bamboo wind chimes placed in the dining hall.

 Steffen Dive Centre

 After checking in, we went next door to Steffen Seasports Dive Centre to find Sebastian Ng, the resident instructor and divemaster who would be leading us on our dives in Perhentian.
-Steffen Seasports is one of the earliest dive operators at Perhentian and now has 3 branches spread across the 2 islands.
+Steffen Seasports was one of the earliest dive operators at Perhentian and now had 3 branches spread across the 2 islands.
 The branch next to Tuna Bay Resort did not have compressors to fill up the tanks which helped to maintain the peace and quiet at the resort.
 Their tanks were brought to their main centre at Perhentian Kecil for refilling.
 Sebastian, a young and friendly chap from KL, had spent his last 4 years on Perhentian.
 Since we only had 5 dives, we specially requested Sebastian to bring us to the best that Perhentian had to offer, including the famous Tokong Laut (Temple of the Sea) and Terumbu Tiga.

 Seabell Rock